Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Introduction

 \section{Introduction}

-In e-grocery retailing, customers order grocery products online which are then directly delivered at a date and time period determined by the customer.
+In e-grocery retailing, grocery products are ordered online and directly delivered at a date and time period determined by the customer.
 In the recent years, the e-grocery business experienced phases of dynamic growth: For example, following \citet{Hubner2019}, online sales of food and beverages were expected to grow by 10\% to 18\% on average per year in Europe, the US and China from 2018 to 2021.
-This growth was further amplified by the Covid-19 pandemic starting in 2020.
+This growth was further amplified by the Covid-19 pandemic.

-Many of the key players in the e-grocery business are omnichannel grocers having their roots in classical stationary grocery retailing, see \citet{Wollenburg2018} for a review of the transition from ``brick-and-mortar'' to a ``brick-and-clicks'' grocery retailing and the implications for the underlying logistics networks.
+Many of the key players in the e-grocery business are omnichannel grocers having their roots in classical stationary grocery retailing, see \citep{Wollenburg2018} for a review of the transition from ``brick-and-mortar'' to a ``brick-and-clicks'' grocery retailing and the implications for the underlying logistics networks.
 When grocers started their e-grocery business, they predominantly resorted to so-called in-store picking where the online orders are picked in existing brick-and-mortar stores located close to the customer from which they are then delivered to the customer.
-While many companies still resort to this picking strategy in rural regions, it is not well suited to deal with the increasing volume of e-grocery purchases in large cities or metropolitan regions.
-As a consequence, aiming at increasing the efficiency of the picking process, which according to \citet{tompkins2010facilities} accounts for about 55 \% of the total warehousing costs, major e-grocery retailers started to establish dedicated warehouses, so-called fulfilment centres or ``dark stores'', that are only used for picking e-grocery orders.
+While many companies still employ this picking strategy in rural regions, it is not well suited to deal with the increasing volume of e-grocery purchases in large cities or metropolitan regions.
+As a consequence, aiming at increasing the efficiency of the picking process, which, according to our business partner, accounts for a substantial share the total warehousing costs, major e-grocery retailers started to establish dedicated warehouses, so-called fulfilment centres or ``dark stores'', that are only used for picking e-grocery orders.
+While \citet{hubner2023decision} develop a model for shelf space management in the light of real-world replenishment processes in the context of grocery retailing, research on e-grocery warehousing is still limited.